KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 1. Use the updated OpenSim model (OpenSim model called `BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst.osim`) that has the estimated optimal fiber length and estimated tendon slack length already written in it, along with `BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst_tendon_stiffness_scale.mat` to set the S.subject.tendon_stiff_scale setting in PredSim.
 2. Use the .mat files corresponding to estimated scaling factors of optimal fiber length and tendon slack length (`BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst_optimal_fiber_length_scale.mat` and `BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst_tendon_slack_length_scale.mat`) to set the subject.scale_MT_param setting of PredSim, along with `BCN_CP<1 or 2>_<Misc.AnalysisID>_paramEst_tendon_stiffness_scale.mat` to set the S.subject.tendon_stiff_scale setting in PredSim.

-Along with adjusting the parameters mentioned above, users will also need to specify the following settings for PredSim:
-1. Initial guess: Initial guess from inverse kinematics of 100% gait cycle can be used.
-The initial guesses are named CP1_T0_10_IK_adjusted.mot for subject CP1 and CP2_T0_11_IK_adjusted.mot for subject CP2.
-These files can be found in the IK folder inside the Data folders of each subject.
-2. While using initial guess base on inverse kinematics, it is advisable to adjust pelvis height of the initial guess.
-3. Forward velocity: For CP1, the forward velocity is 1.1240 m/s.
-For CP2, the forward velocity is 1.0314 m/s.
-4. Simulate a full gait cycle instead of the default half gait cycle since the model is not symmetric.
-5. Specify your casadi path

 ## Example 3.
 Modelling neural impairments through muscle synergies

 Muscle co-activation patterns derived from synergies might capture non-selective muscle control in children with CP and offer a way to include motor control deficits in predictive simulation workflows.